 Antibiotics are useful when babies are suffering from the following common ailments:

 1. High Fever

 A fever is an indication that the body is fighting off an infection.
-High fevers that are in the range of 100-102 degree Fahrenheit are generally symptoms of a serious bacterial infection.
+A child may have a high fever when the temperature is between 100-102 degree Fahrenheit.
+It is generally a symptom of a serious bacterial infection.
 Doctors may prescribe antibiotics such as amoxicillin, ampicillin or penicillin for such cases even when they aren’t entirely sure if it is a bacterial infection.

 2. Ear Infections

 When older children have ear infections, the norm is to wait for 1 to 2 weeks to see if it clears up on its own.
 Infants are an exception; they are unable to clearly express how much pain or discomfort they are in, and therefore, will need an antibiotic like amoxicillin.
 A severe infection can lead to symptoms such as excessive crying, sleeping difficulties, irritability, high fever, and tugging or pulling the ear.